hlongvu/Hackintosh/tips.md

 ### macOS

-You can easily mount EFI partition by using Clover Configurator, but if you don't have internet to download it.
+You can easily mount EFI partition by using Clover Configurator, but if you don't have the internet to download it.
 Here's how to mount EFI partition by `Terminal.app`

 - Open `Terminal.app`, type `diskutil list` and enter.
 Find your EFI partition identifier number